One dollar. Yep. Reveal the Deep is Ghetto-approved!

 You play as an unnamed character.
 A diver.
 With a big headlamp on his helmet.
 By turning the light on and off, you sort of shift between the ship as it is now – cold and haunted – and how it once was – colorful and filled with life.
 Switching the light on and off also reveals long-since destroyed platforms.
 For the sake of platforming of course.

-The game’s plot is sad and brooding.
+Reveal the Deep’s plot is sad and brooding.
 Throughout the game, you uncover letters and journals that reveal what happened aboard the sunken ship.
 It’s a sad tale with a fairly satisfying ending.

 I would have liked a little more depth to the story itself.
 Lazy Monday took more of a less-is-more approach, I think.
 The story was fully fleshed out, but was very basic.

-I have to admit that it took me a few minutes to adjust to the underwater feel of the game.
+I have to admit that it took me a few minutes to adjust to the underwater feel of Reveal the Deep.
 The player moves slowly and I’m really impatient.
 By the end of the first chapter I was afraid of getting bored.
 But that was when the story opened up and the deep-sea ambiance started drawing me in.

 Other than that small bug I mentioned , the gameplay is smooth and simple.
 You can play it with one hand.
 The controls are responsive (on the keyboard) and straightforward.
 There is no music, but the ocean sounds and other noises fill the void.
 The lack of music seems to advance the plot a bit on its own.